Boondi Raita (Chickpea Dumplings in Yogurt)

 Besan Laddu

-Laddu is a very popular Indian sweet.
-The word literally means ‘ball’ so anything sweet and balled up is a Laddu.
-You can make Laddus out of almost any flour, puffed rice or other puffed grains, seeds such as sesame or any combination of nuts and coconut.
-The basic ingredients are the same-butter/ghee and sugar […]
+Laddu is a favorite dessert and snack for old and kids alike.
+Laddu means “ball,” so anything sweet and round qualifies as a Laddu.
+You can make Laddus using almost any flour, puffed rice, other puffed grains, sesame seeds, or a mix of nuts and coconut.
+The basic ingredients are consistent—ghee and sugar—but beyond […]

 Milk Burfi